thenativeweb/roboter/README.md

 #### Setting up and tearing down test types

-If you need to register any additional pre or post actions (such as starting or stopping Docker containers, …) that shall be run before or after all tests of a given type, add a `pre.js` respectively a `post.js` file, that export an asynchronous function:
+If you need to register any additional pre or post actions (such as starting or stopping Docker containers, …) that shall be run before or after all tests of a given type, add a `pre.js` respectively a `post.js` file (or `pre.ts`, `post.ts` in case of a TypeScript project), that export an asynchronous function:

 ```javascript
 'use strict';